-An acoustic neuroma (also known as vestibular schwannoma or acoustic neuroma) is a benign (nonmalignant), usually slow-growing tumor that develops from the balance and hearing nerves supplying the inner ear.
+An acoustic neuroma (also known as vestibular schwannoma) is a benign (nonmalignant), usually slow-growing tumor that develops from the balance and hearing nerves supplying the inner ear.
 The tumor comes from an overproduction of Schwann cells—the cells that normally wrap around nerve fibers to help support and insulate nerves.

 As the acoustic neuroma grows, it compresses the hearing and balance nerves, usually causing unilateral (one-sided) hearing loss, tinnitus (ringing in the ear), and dizziness or loss of balance.
 As it grows, it can also interfere with the facial sensation nerve (the trigeminal nerve), causing facial numbness.
 It can also exert pressure on nerves controlling the muscles of the face, causing facial weakness or paralysis on the side of the tumor.
 Vital life-sustaining functions can be threatened when large tumors cause severe pressure on the brainstem and cerebellum.
 Unilateral acoustic neuromas account for approximately eight percent of all tumors inside the skull; one out of every 100,000 individuals per year develops an acoustic neuroma.
 Symptoms may develop in individuals at any age, but usually occur between the ages of 30 and 60 years.
 Unilateral acoustic neuromas are not hereditary.

 Early detection of an acoustic neuroma is sometimes difficult because the symptoms related to its early stages may be subtle, if present at all.
 Diagnosis can be complicated because similar symptoms are common for many middle and inner ear problems.